 Human resources investments represent an attractive solution to this problem.
-They can help workers who may not have been able to receive certain training on their own prior to joining the company.
+They can help workers who may not have been able to receive certain training on their own before joining the company.

 8. Better client management

 Clients can tell when workers at your company aren’t engaged.
-It doesn’t paint a pleasing picture, especially when your lack of human capital investments fuel high turnover rates that cause project delays and miscommunication.
+It doesn’t paint a pleasing picture, especially when lacking human capital investments fuels high turnover rates that cause project delays and miscommunication.

 Conversely, an engaged workforce will leave clients feeling confident in their decision to do business with your firm.
 Your staff will be more pleasant to interact with, which can even help smooth over occasional project hiccups.

 When workers have the development tracks and tools needed to thrive, they’ll feel much better about coming to work, whether on the job site or in the office.
 Savvy construction management professionals recognize this as a key benefit of human capital investments.
 It makes workdays a little brighter while contributing to other perks (some of which we’ve already mentioned, such as improved employee retention).